Brian-ED/raylib-apl/README.md

 # raylib-apl
 raylib-apl is a library made to write cross-platform graphical applications using the Dyalog APL programming language.

+# Warning
 Breaking changes to any feature in raylib-apl should be expected for now, as this library is very young and experimental.
-Read further on under "Warning".
+You will crash Dyalog a lot.
+If you experience code 999, there was likely a "segfault"/error in raylib.
+These are usually due to using functions in the wrong contexts, like drawing a box before `rl.BeginDrawing`, or loading an image before opening the window.

 # Documentation
 raylib-apl currently only supports windows.
 This is due to a bug in `⎕NA` that makes functions taking structs as arguments error.